Wednesday, October 29, 2008

 Thankfully, most years, we have an over abundance of green peppers.

-Sometimes when we have sandwiches (like
+Sometimes when we have sandwiches (like steak sandwiches or sausage sandwiches)

 I saute green pepper & onions in olive oil.
-So I thought it would be nice to have some frozen like this
+So I thought it would be nice to have some frozen like this.

 You can see more Kitchen Tip Tuesdays here at Tammy's site.